 Your worship has elements that look Catholic, like candles, and altar and robes.
 Are you Catholic?

-When people think "Catholic" they usually mean Roman Catholic, as opposed to Protestant.
-Catholic is a term used to describe what has been universally believed and practiced throughout ancient Christianity.
-The Anglican position adopted after the Reformation was Catholic and Reformed.
-The church rejected Roman doctrines but retained elements of catholic faith and order that clearly had existed since the first and second centuries.
+When people use the word "Catholic" they usually mean Roman Catholic (as opposed to Protestant).
+However, catholic is a term used to describe what has been universally believed and practiced throughout ancient Christianity.
+The Anglican position, adopted after the Reformation, was one that was Catholic and Reformed.
+The church rejected the errors of the Roman church while retaining the elements of catholic faith that clearly had existed from antiquity.

 Do you worship Mary or follow the Pope of Rome?